dronavallipranav/dev-website/src/content/posts/aws.md

 image: /aws.jpg
 date: September 2023
 slug: migration-to-aws
 description: What inspired me to migrate from Netlify to AWS.
-The challnges I faced including a bug with a seemingly unsupported library in AWS Lambda, as well as everything I learned through the process.
+The challenges I faced including a bug with a seemingly unsupported library in AWS Lambda, as well as everything I learned through the process.
 ---

 # Migrating My Portfolio from Netlify to AWS